pedrior/os-algorithms/README.md

 # OS Agorithms

-This repository contains the source code for process scheduling and page replacement algorithms.
+This repository contains the source code for process scheduling and page replacement algorithms that i've learned in the Operating Systems course.
+This is purely for educational purposes.

 ## Process Scheduling Algorithms